 5. DIY Herbal Kits

 Urban gardening is on the rise, and DIY herbal gardening kits are becoming a popular trend.
-These kits, which include seeds, pots, and instructions to grow herbs like basil, mint, and tulsi at home, appeal to eco-conscious consumers who want to grow their natural remedies.
+These kits, which include seeds, pots, and instructions on how to grow herbs such as basil, mint, and tulsi at home, appeal to eco-conscious consumers who want to cultivate their natural remedies.
 Herbivore, a startup, offers DIY herbal gardening kits for growing herbs like mint and basil at home.

 How to Start: